 - Aesop Amnesia: In the early seasons, Sportacus teaches the kids the importance of eating healthy, exercising often and being kind to each other, but by the next episode they're back to their bad habits.

 - All Is Well That Ends Well: Sometimes Robbie's schemes are legitimately dangerous or affect the entire town, but by the end everyone wraps it up with the happy "Bing Bang" song.

 - Ambiguously Gay: Robbie Rotten.
 Despite claiming to hate Sportacus and wanting him to leave the town, Robbie sure spends a lot of time talking about Sportacus, touching Sportacus and jumping into his arms whenever the slightly-above-average hero shows up.

 - Ambiguously Human: Sportacus is faster and more agile than any of the human characters and can pull off stunts that most people could only dream of.
-He also keeps his ears conspicuously hidden under his hat at all times.
+He also keeps his Pointy Ears conspicuously hidden under his hat at all times.
 While nothing has been confirmed on the American show, he's an Elf in the Iceland dub and in the original plays.
 In the U.S. version, Robbie sometimes refers to him as the "blue sports elf," though this is used as an insult.